machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 ### Step 3: Run Ghostwriter

-Run Ghostwriter from the project root using your normal workflow.
+Run Ghostwriter from the project root by using your normal project workflow.

 During processing, Ghostwriter will:

 - scan the project,
 - find the file,
-- choose the correct reviewer,
+- choose the right reviewer,
-- extract the guidance text,
+- extract the guidance,
-- prepare the final AI request,
+- add standard processing instructions,
-- and generate an updated version of the file.
+- and send the request to the AI provider.

 ### Step 4: Review the result

 Read the updated file and confirm that it follows the guidance.

-If you keep the guidance block in place, Ghostwriter can reuse the same instructions in future runs.
+If you leave the guidance block in the file, Ghostwriter can reuse those same instructions in future runs.

 ## Practical real-world use

-A documentation team can keep update instructions directly in important pages.
+A documentation team can place update instructions directly inside important pages.

 For example: